BenZZerS/Getting-and-Cleaning-Data/README.md

 ### How to Use
 1. Download the data set from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and unzip the source into a folder on the local drive.
-2. Put `"run_analysis.R"` in the same directory in step 1
+2. Put `"run_analysis.R"` in the directory in step 1
 3. Use command `setwd()` in R Studio to set current working directory.
 4. Run `"run_analysis.R"` script.
 5. The two output files below will generate in the current working directory